San Remo Liguria Piedmont And Valle Daosta, Italy Travel Guide

 Flooding/Landslides: Intense autumn rainfall can lead to localized flooding or landslides in hilly areas.
 Pay attention to local weather advisories.

-Heatwaves: Summer brings heatwaves.
+Heatwaves: In summer you'll find heatwaves.
 Follow advice for sunburn and dehydration.
-Earthquakes are rare but possible in Italy's seismic zone.
+Earthquakes are rare but possible inside Italy's seismic zone.

 | Category | Coverage | Benefit |